 Bill served a three-year term as a member of the Council (the governing body) of the American Bar Association Section of Litigation.
 During his long involvement in Section leadership he has chaired several committees and task forces (Civil Procedure, Merit Selection, Discovery, Training the New Lawyer, and others).
 He is currently the Co-Chair of the Federal Practice Task Force of the Section.

 University of Pennsylvania Law School, Philadelphia, Pennsylvania, 1966, LLB, cum laude, Order of the Coif

 State University of New York College, Fredonia, New York, 1963, BS

 - Beginning with its first edition, Chambers USA: America’s Leading Lawyers for Business has named Bill as one of five or six Band One Commercial Trial Lawyers in Pennsylvania.

 - He has been consistently recognized by The Best Lawyers in America as one of a handful of “Bet Your Company” Pennsylvania trial lawyers.

-- Bill has been identified every year in Pennsylvania Super Lawyers magazine as one of the top 10 lawyers in Pennsylvania, and he has been ranked a Top 10 lawyer in Pennsylvania numerous times.
+- Bill has been identified every year in Pennsylvania Super Lawyers magazine as one of the top lawyers in Pennsylvania, and he has been ranked a Top 10 lawyer in Pennsylvania numerous times.